rvg07/user_management/README.md

 # User and Group Management API Service

-A RESTful API service built with Node.js, Express.js, and MySQL for managing users and groups.
+A RESTful API service built with Node.js, Express.js, and MySQL for managing users and groups.<br>
 This implementation uses raw SQL queries via the `mysql2` library (without ORM) and includes features like input validation using `Joi` for request bodies, query parameters and pagination for listing users (`GET /api/v1/users`) and groups (`GET /api/v1/groups`), and integration tests of API endpoints using `jest` and `axios`.

 ## Getting Started